-Is it worth to spend extra money on grass-fed and finished beef for the grill?
+Is it worth spending extra money on grass-fed and finished beef for the grill?

 The reason is that there is all kind of hormones and antibiotics added to the diet of the animals.